briandiloreto/AtomicViz/README.md

   Ensure that your project configuration includes all of the files to be graphed.
 For example, in a Typescript project, ensure that the "rootDir" directory in tsconfig.json includes all of the files to be graphed.

 * **Document symbol information not available for file 'xyz'** The language server is unable to provide information about the symbols in the file.
-Try including fewer files in your graph.
+Probably the language pack you installed doesn't provide the necessary support.

+* **Graph construction never finishes**
+  There are some VS Code API issues that can cause the extension to crash.
+Try to uninstall and reinstall the extension, or simply restart all extensions.
+Please report the issue.

+* **Language specfic notes:**
+  Typescript: Class constructors should not be delcared public, although it is legal
+  PHP: The "PHP IntelliSense" extension and other PHP extensions do not provide the feature to "Show Call Hierarchy" C#: The "C# for Visual Studio Code" extension does not provide the feature to "Show Call Hierarchy"
+  D3: Due to the way D3 handles function chaining, some files may be skipped in a graph of files, and a function call graph may fail completely, requireing a restart of VS Code extensions

 # Feedback